vivmuk/vivMorph/README.md

 ---

 **Note**: This app requires a valid Venice AI API key to function.
-The key is stored locally in your browser and is not transmitted to any third parties other than Venice AI for image processing.
+The key is stored securely as an environment variable in Netlify and is never exposed to the client-side code.